deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Adam just stared at him, shaking his head slightly while he chewed.

 "Jesus fuck."
 John rubbed his forehead.
-“Do **_I_** actually know more about your girlfriend than you do?”
+"Do **_I_** actually know more about your girlfriend than you do?"

 "Ex-girlfriend."